Contact Van Severen Law Office at (414) 270-0202 to discuss your carrying a concealed weapon case.

 What if I didn’t have the gun on me?

-The first element required that the defendant “carried a dangerous weapon.”
+The first element requires that the defendant “carried a dangerous weapon.”
 As you’ll recall, carried means went armed with.
 And, went armed with means the weapon must have been either on the defendant’s person or within the defendant’s reach.
 The courts have clarified this law significantly.

 Mularkey v.
 State, 201 Wis.
 429, 230 N.W.
 76 (1930) established the “within reach” test.
 The court in that case affirmed a conviction where the driver of an automobile had a revolver within his reach.
 It was on a shelf of the back seat of his vehicle.
 The Mularkey “within his reach” test State v.
 Fry, 131 Wis.2d 153, 388 N.W.2d 565 (1986).

-Van Severen Law Office provides carrying a concealed weapon defense
+Van Severen Law Office provides carrying a concealed weapon defense.

 icon-angle icon-bars icon-times